 Rights group says US troop withdrawal from Syria may allow ISIL to return, posing an ‘existential threat’ to minorities.

-The pullout announced last month was initially expected to be completed within weeks, but the timetable has slowed as the president acceded to requests from aides, allies and members of US Congress for a more orderly withdrawal.
+The pullout announced on December 19 was initially expected to be completed within weeks, but the timetable has slowed as the president acceded to requests from aides, allies and members of US Congress for a more orderly withdrawal.

 Bolton’s comments mark the first public confirmation that the withdrawal has been slowed.

 Earlier in the day, the national security adviser told reporters travelling with him there was no timetable for the move.

 Israeli officials have expressed concern that a swift withdrawal of the roughly 2,000 troops could enable Iran to expand its influence and presence in war-torn Syria.